 He would hurl me up to reach for the beans and smile when I caught them in my hands; the same when I’d spoon rice and give vitamins to my brothers like a good big sister.
 Saturdays are different now.
 Watching the empty chair at our dinner table left an aftertaste different from the usual- bitter.
 This peculiar taste was unfamiliar, but I've grown stronger since.
 For every bitter memory and hardships unspoken, I began to see myself and the world in a new light.

 Semarang, Indonesia.
 The city where everybody knows everybody and rumors will surely spread.
 Upon the news of my mother taking the lead in the company, I soon found myself facing societal judgment and bitter looks.
-At school, one parent approached me to ask, “is mom doing well?
+At school, one parent approached me to ask, “Is your mom doing well?
 Is business going smoothly, dear?
 I hope you and your brothers are eating well.”
 I smirked.
 Although well-intentioned, such comments forged my inner quick-witted Hermione Granger to reply, “we’re doing well auntie.”
 However, I never shied away and answered with honesty in my words- because we were truly doing well.
 One thing came clear to me at an early age: we are undeniably products conditioned to think that women are incapable of being breadwinners in the family.
 I choose to think otherwise.

 When I look at my mother, I envision a woman I aspire to become.
 She is a woman who drives to the office to undergo challenges in the industry in hopes of seeking greater opportunities for her four children.
 Ten-year-old me saw a warrior princess, unseen in movies, but are necessary heroines in life.
 For every hurdle she encounters, she embodies a woman capable of accomplishing many facets unbounded to the walls of our home.